Software-Hardware-Codesign/Jme3-testable/README.md

 This is an initial  implementation for the testable api, targeting issue #1649, which suggests building a better test chooser backend for jme3-examples, where one can pickup which test cases to run inside a package.

-This is a video demonstrating testables in action :
+This is a video demonstrating testables in action:

 [![Video](https://user-images.githubusercontent.com/60224159/170361202-c6c75a54-4197-446a-a653-fbe2fb2b7e7d.jpg)](https://www.youtube.com/watch?v=u9biai9Yg38)

-FAQ:
+## F.A.Q:

 **How can I make my own test?**:
 A: Your test should `extends JmeTestApp` or `JmeTestState`, in either cases, you will override `launch()` method and add what you want to test there, whether a `JmeApplication.attachState(this); for AppStates` or `setting up AppSettings and start()` or `setting up a JmeSurfaceView for android`.